Howe Foot Holiday Cottages - our local area

 Howe Foot is only a ten minute drive from the southern end of Coniston Water, so a host of Lakeland and other Cumbrian attractions are located within 15 miles or so of the cottages.
 A few minutes away by car is the market and festival town of Ulverston where there are plenty of small shops and a Booths store (www.booths.co.uk).

 Here's an idea of what you can visit while you're staying with us.

-Home to Simon Rogan's renowned restaurant L'Enclume, the pretty village of Cartmel also has a majestic, 800 year old priory church, a racecourse and a village shop where Cartmel sticky toffee pudding was once produced.
+Home to Simon Rogan's renowned restaurants L'Enclume (two Michelin stars) and Rogan & Co (one star), the pretty village of Cartmel also has a majestic, 800 year old priory church, a racecourse and a village shop where Cartmel sticky toffee pudding was once produced.
 It's now made down the road at Flookburgh.
-Two miles from Cartmel at Cark-in-Cartmel is the historic home (and gardens) of Holker Hall which holds an annual garden festival in May/June.
+Two miles from Cartmel at Cark-in-Cartmel is the historic home (and gardens) of Holker Hall.
+Slightly further away is High Newton where Heft is run by Kevin and Nicola Tickle.
+Previously he was head forager at L'Enclume and head chef at Michelin starred Forest Side in Grasmere.
 Cartmel is about 12 miles from Howe Foot.